Dhii/event-interface/README.md

 a draft state, and the FIG publishes it separately, this package may become deprecated.
 However, we will maintain compatibility where possible, and will release versions with proper stability.

+### Version Guide
+- [`0.1.x`][0.1.x] - This focuses on the [orignal specification][php-fig/event-manager].
+If the spec changes, a new patch version will be released.
+There may be alpha, beta, and other unstable pre-prod versions to mirror advancements in the original spec.
+If the spec breaks BC, the minor version number will increase.

 ### Interfaces
 - [`EventManagerInterface`][EventManagerInterface] - Takes care of dispatching events and maintaining handler association.
 - [`EventInterface`][EventInterface] - Represents an event.